lubianat/wikidata_bib/index.md

 - 1.3.2.3.
 Bio2RDF and semantic databases
 -
 - 1.3.3.
-Wikidata as a platform for representation of biological knowledge -
+Wikidata as a platform for representation of biological knowledge
+- 1.3.3.1 Life sciences projects that use Wikidata
+-
 - 1.3.4 Semantic Systems Biology